ZANGETU/MyProject/discordbot/McSkinPackBot/README.md

 This Discord bot allows you to create **Minecraft Bedrock Edition skin packs (.mcpack)** directly from Discord.
 Simply upload skin images and the bot will automatically generate a `.mcpack` file.

-*Note: This program is not yet complete.*
+*Note: This program is not yet complete.As a result, there may be many bugs*

 When using this program, please follow the instructions in the **README.md** and **LICENSE** files located in the `discordbot` folder.